ACO1S/personal-portfolio/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio!
 This website showcases my background, technical skills, projects, and professional experience.

-It is built using **React** and designed to provide potential employers, collaborators, or anyone interested in my work a clear view of who I am and what I can do.
+It is built using React and designed to provide potential employers, collaborators, or anyone interested in my work, a clear view of who I am and what I can do.

 ---

 ## Purpose

 The purpose of this portfolio is to provide a professional yet personal platform where I can display my work, skills, and achievements in a way that is easily accessible.
-It serves as both a **dynamic résumé** and an **interactive showcase** of my technical projects, giving visitors an opportunity to explore my work in more detail.
+It serves as both a dynamic resume and an interactive showcase of my technical projects, giving visitors an opportunity to get to know me better and explore my work in more detail.
+The website is also designed to be user-friendly, responsive, and visually appealing, reflecting both my design sense and technical capabilities.

 ---